Servicing Southeast VA & Northeast NC

 Contact us

-Myth: Just seeing what the home looks like on its exterior gives an excellent idea of its worth.
+Myth: Just seeing what the home looks like on its exterior gives a good idea of its worth.

-Fact: There are a multitude of different factors that show the value of a home; these factors include area, condition, improvements, amenities, and market trends.
-An external inspection definitely can't provide all of the data necessary.
+Fact: House worth is concluded by a multitude of variables, including location, condition, improvements, amenities, and market trends.
+An outside-only inspection obviously can't provide all of the information needed.

-Myth: Because consumers fund appraisals when applying for loans to buy or refinance real estate, they legally own their appraisal.
+Myth: Because consumers fund the appraisal when applying for loans to purchase or refinance real estate, they legally own their appraisal.

-Fact: Legally, the appraisal report is owned by the lending agency unless the lender relinquishes their interest in the document.
-Consumers have to be supplied with a version of the document upon written request as per the Equal Credit Opportunity Act.
+Fact: Unless a lending agency releases its vestment in the appraisal report, it is legally owned by the lending agency that ordered the appraisal.
+However, consumers must be supplied with a copy of the appraisal report upon written request, because of the Equal Credit Opportunity Act.

-Myth: Home buyers need not care about what is in their appraisal document so long as it exceeds the requirements of their lending agency.
+Myth: It doesn't concern consumers what's in the report so long as it satisfies the necessities of their lending agency.

-Fact: It is a very good idea for home buyers to check over a copy of their report so that they can double-check the accuracy of the document, in case there is a need to question its veracity.
+Fact: A home buyer should definitely inspect their report; there will probably be some questions or some concerns with the accuracy of the appraisal that should be addressed.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
-Also, the appraisal report makes a valuable record for future reference, containing helpful and often-revealing data - including, but not limited to, the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the proximity.
+There is an incredible amount of information contained in an report that should be useful to the home buyer in the future, such as the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the area.

 Myth: An appraisal is the same as a home inspection report.